30 Fun & Free Things to do in Austin

 This article has links to products and services we love, which we may make commission from.

 Looking for free things to do in Austin, Texas?
-This guide shares the best free attractions so you can get the most out of this hip city without breaking the bank.
+This guide shares the best free attractions to get the most out of this hip city without breaking the bank.

 Whether you are a visitor on a budget or a local looking for something cheap to do, our article explores affordable options without skimping on fun.